Eoin988/wood-sessions/README.md

 ### Media

-- The photos used on the site are from This Open Source site[Pexels](https://www.pexels.com/search/woodwork/)
+- The photos used on the site are from [Pexels](https://www.pexels.com/search/woodwork/)